flutter/website/src/docs/cookbook/images/network-image.md

 );
 ```

-## Placeholders and Caching
+## Placeholders and caching

-The default `Image.network` constructor does not handle more advanced
+The default `Image.network` constructor doesn't handle more advanced
-functionality, such as fading images in after loading or caching images
+functionality, such as fading images in after loading, or caching images
 to the device after they're downloaded.
-To achieve these tasks, please see
+To achieve these tasks, see
 the following recipes:

   * [Fade in images with a placeholder](/docs/cookbook/images/fading-in-images/)